ShamadAlShishani/straightpath/README.md

 # straightpath
-tell you path and straighten it together
+tell your path and straighten it together